 - Wear a life jacket whenever you go boating.

-- Avoid using alcohol - it impairs judgment and co-ordination and can have a negative impact on your swimming skills.
+- Avoid using alcohol - it impairs judgment and coordination and can harm your swimming skills.

-- Ensure that everyone in your family is able to swim well.
-Enroll in one of our courses and make water a thing to be enjoyed, not feared!
+- Ensure that everyone in your family can swim well.
+Enrol in one of our courses and make water a thing to be enjoyed, not feared!